RodrigoPAml/BoxEngine/examples/projects/Fractal/Docs/api.md

 ```

 ## Persist Script
-Set current script to persist or not
+Set current script to persist or not (will not be saved)

 ```lua
 function engine.script.set_persist_script(val = bool) end
 ```

 ## Persist External Script
-Set any script to persist or not
+Set any script to persist or not (will not be saved)

 ```lua
 function engine.script.set_persist_ext_script(goId = string, scriptName = string, val = bool) end
 ```

 ## Persist Script Data
-Set data from current script to persist or not
+Set data from current script to persist or not (will not be saved)

 ```lua
 function engine.script.set_persist_script_data(dataName = string, val = bool) end
 ```

 ## Persist External Script Data
-Set any script data to persist or not
+Set any script data to persist or not (will not be saved)

 ```lua
 function engine.script.set_persist_ext_script_data(goId = string, scriptName = string, val = bool) end
 ```

 ## Show Script Data
-Set data from current script to show or not
+Set data from current script to show or not in the editor

 ```lua
 function engine.script.set_show_script_data(dataName = string, val = bool) end
 ```

 ## Show External Script Data
-Set any script data to show or not
+Set any script data to show or not in the editor

 ```lua
 function engine.script.set_persist_ext_show_data(goId = string, scriptName = string, val = bool) end